Coastal Processes, Hazards, and Society

 Credit: Image created by Robert A. Rohde / Global Warming Art

-From what is observed in the figure above, sea level rise rates appear to have been relatively low during initiation of rise (i.e., from 20,000 to approximately 15,000 years ago), at which point a significant increase in sea level rise rates (Meltwater Pulse 1A), and several others ensued.
+From what is observed in the figure above, sea level rise rates appear to have been relatively low during the initiation of rise (i.e., from 20,000 to approximately 15,000 years ago), at which point a significant increase in sea level rise rates (Meltwater Pulse 1A), and several others ensued.
 Three rapid increases in rise rates ("pulses") are noted here so that the majority of the 100 meters of sea level rise occurred from 14,000 to approximately 8,000 years ago, or 90 meters in roughly 6,000 years.
 This yields a sea level rise rate of 0.015 meters per year or 1.5 centimeters per year or 15 mm per year.

 This is an incredibly fast rate that is tied to the decay of large ice sheets, including both the Eurasian and Laurentide Ice Sheets.
 The Laurentide Ice Sheet on North America had mostly retreated from North America by 6,000 years ago, leaving behind only the alpine ice sheets.
 Check out the video below showing the retreat.